imcami/imcami/README.md

 ## Hey, nice to meet you! 👩🏽‍💻 🚀
 <p>
 Welcome to my page!
-I'm Camila, Frontend developer from 🇦🇷
+I'm Camila, Fullstack developer from 🇦🇷

 ### Languages and Tools 🛠️ :
 <p>